 John Maughan, aka The Boscastle Busker, has sung in and around Boscastle for over forty years.
 With his mellow baritone voice and a huge repertoire of songs, he is the catalyst that galvanises a roomful of people to sing for sheer pleasure.

-The busking began to honour a promise made to a friend, and so far he has raised £20,000 for the hospice in memory of Morgy and the good times we all had with our band, The Damnbuskers!
+The busking began in honour of a promise made to a friend, and so far he has raised £21,715 for the hospice in memory of Morgy and the good times we all had with our band, The Damnbuskers!
 Alastair Wreford wrote an article for The Cornish Guardian on John’s early fund-raising, with the caption “The Boscastle Busker” and the name stuck.

 This has opened many doors even leading to an invitation to sing to Palestinian refugees in the camps of The Gaza Strip in 2003, and, accompanied by harmonies from Cheryl, their singing has been appreciated from Glasgow to the most remote villages of Gambia, and many places in between!